Titiwangsa station: Integrated LRT, MRT and Monorail station

 Seamless transfer and fare integration was achieved on 1 March 2012 when the "paid-area" or restricted areas of both the LRT and monorail stations, which previously operated as two separate stations, were linked up with a footbridge, allowing passengers to transfer without needing to buy new tokens for the first time since the monorail became operational in 2003.
+This integration was later expanded to the MRT line, with link bridges from the LRT and monorail platforms being built directly to the MRT station plaza which houses escalators, lifts and stairs down to the underground MRT platforms.